About our hospital

 - Joint Commission certification for our diabetes, palliative care, hip and knee and joint replacement programs

-- Leader in LGBTQ healthcare equality by The Human Rights Campaign
+- Leader in LGBTQIA+ healthcare equality by The Human Rights Campaign

 Our relentless dedication to quality care has also earned us Magnet® status, the gold standard for nursing excellence.
 This prestigious designation reflects the highest standards of nursing professionalism, collaboration, teamwork and superiority in patient care delivery.
 Research demonstrates that Magnet recognition provides specific benefits to healthcare organizations and their communities, such as improved patient experience and better outcomes.
 Fewer than 500 hospitals worldwide (about 8 percent) have achieved Magnet designation—so when you choose us, you know you’re in the best possible hands.